lauras521/School_District_Analysis/README.md

 These results are inline with Thomas High School's overall performance and therefore will not shift the data by removing them.

-* How is the district summary affected?

-&emsp; The district summary is not significantly impacted by removing the 9th grade Thomas High School reading and math scores.
+* The district summary is not significantly impacted by removing the 9th grade Thomas High School reading and math scores.
 The needle moves only 0.1% or less for passing percentages and the averages move the same.

 *Distric Summary Before*